-The largest program areas in DHS' Fiscal 2022 Budget are Family Shelter Operations and Adult Shelter Operations, which combined, consist of 83 percent of the agency's Fiscal 2022 Executive budget.
+The largest programmatic areas for spending in DHS' Fiscal 2022 Budget are Family Shelter Operations and Adult Shelter Operations, which combined, consist of 83 percent of the agency's

+Fiscal 2022 Executive budget.
 Spending changes when comparing the Fiscal 2021 Adopted Budget to the Fiscal 2022 Executive Budget in Family Shelter Operations and Adult Shelter Operations are a result of realigning funding from federal revenue to city-tax levy.
-Additionally, DHS' budget General Administration increased by \$7.8 million and DHS' budget for Outreach, Drop-in and Reception

-Services increased by \$92.1 million.
+Additionally, DHS' budget General Administration increased by \$7.8 million and DHS' budget for Outreach, Drop-in and Reception Services increased by \$92.1 million.
 The programmatic changes reflected in the Fiscal 2022 Executive Budget are detailed below.

 - Family Shelter Operations.
-The Fiscal 2022 Executive Budget for Family Shelter Operations decreases by \$1.1 million when compared to the Fiscal 2021 Adopted Budget.
-This primarily due to temporary aid for needy families (TANF) funding shortfall of \$85 million which is funded in the Executive Plan with city-tax levy at \$84 million. - Adult Shelter Operations.
+The Fiscal 2022 Executive Budget for Family Shelter Operations increases by \$1.1 million when compared to the Fiscal 2021 Adopted Budget.
+This primarily due to temporary aid for needy families (TANF) funding shortfall of \$85 million which is funded in the Executive Plan with city-tax levy. - Adult Shelter Operations.
 The Fiscal 2022 Executive Budget for Adult Shelter Operations decreases by \$6.2 million when compared to the Fiscal 2021 Adopted Budget.
-The primarily changes include a \$127 million federal emergency shelter grant funding shortfall which is funded in the Fiscal 2022 Preliminary Plan with city-tax levy, and technical adjustments within the agency. - General Administration.
+This is primarily due to a \$127 million federal emergency shelter grant funding shortfall which is funded in the Fiscal 2022 Preliminary Plan with city-tax levy. - General Administration.
 The Fiscal 2022 Executive Budget for General Administration increases by \$7.8 million when compared to the Fiscal 2021 Adopted Budget.
 This is the net result of a \$12.6 million increase in federally funded Coronavirus Relief Funds and a decrease in city-tax levy. - Outreach, Drop-in and Reception Services.
-The Fiscal 2022 Executive Budget for Outreach, Drop-in and Reception Services increases by \$92.1 million when compared to the Fiscal 2021 Adopted Budget, primarily due to increased funding for Safe Havens and street outreach.
+The Fiscal 2022 Executive Budget for Outreach, Drop-in and Reception Services increases by \$92.1 million when compared to the Fiscal 2021 Adopted Budget.
 This is the result of a \$92.1 million increase in federally funded Coronavirus Relief Funds.

-New Needs and Other Adjustments in the Executive Budget
+New in the Executive Budget

-The Executive Plan introduces changes that increase DHS's Fiscal 2022 Executive Budget by \$103.4 million, compared to the Fiscal 2021 Adopted Budget.
+The Executive Plan introduces changes that increase DHS's Fiscal 2022 Executive Budget by \$96.2 million, compared to the Fiscal 2021 Adopted Budget.
 The Executive Plan introduces \$7.4 million in new needs and \$96 million in Other Adjustments for Fiscal 2022.
-New Needs and Other Adjustments in the Fiscal 2022 Executive Budget for the Department are detailed below.
+New Needs, Savings, and Other Adjustments in the Fiscal 2022 Executive Budget for the Department are detailed in the following sections.